Ways To Prevent Cruelty To Animals

 2. Minimum Standards Of Care

-Establishing minimum standards of animal care, including provisions for proper nutrition, shelter, veterinary care, and living conditions.
+Establish minimum animal care standards, including provisions for proper nutrition, shelter, veterinary care, and living conditions.

 3. Penalties And Punishments